-British Royals Websites, Links and Videos
+British Royals Websites, Links, Videos & Podcasts

 This is a great site in case some of you haven't already seen it.
 It's history with pictures of each of Queen Victoria's children and grandchildren.
 They included heads of state of not only Great Britain, but Germany, Greece, Romania, Russia, Norway, Spain and a crown princess for Sweden.
 With Great grandchildren, that list also includes Denmark and Sweden.
 I hadn't realized Queen Victoria's influence was quite so pervasive.